Photo: Dr. Greg Gerdeman

 TN Farma only grows phytocannabinoid rich hemp to produce all natural, full spectrum CBD oils.
 The laws of today — most importantly the 2018 Farm Bill — distinguish legal hemp as being any variety that produces less than 0.3% THC by weight.
 What farmers know is that traditional “industrial” hemp, which is grown for fiber or nutritious seed, are pretty flimsy when it comes to producing desirable flowers!
 But the legal definition of hemp also includes varieties that have been bred to grow productive and medicinal flowers: fragrant, phytocannabinoid rich and CBD dominant!
 These kinds of hemp generate all the same therapeutic bouquet of bioactive components known to occur in Cannabis, but with only very low levels of THC naturally occurring.
 These amazing, phytocannabinoid-rich hemp varieties are 100% legal!

-CBD oils and extracts
+Types of CBD oils and extracts

 Premium hemp cannabis flowers are both fragrant and sticky.
 This is thanks to resin-producing glands called trichomes, which cover the flower.
 This resin contains a rich diversity of health-supporting compounds like cannabinoids, aromatic terpenes and flavonoids.